ttm/music/README.md

         * https://github.com/ttm/penalva/blob/master/penalva.py
         * https://github.com/ttm/lunhani/blob/master/lunhani.py
         * https://github.com/ttm/soares/blob/master/soares.py
-* legacy/ for musical pieces that are rendered with Music (and might be appreciated directly or used as material to make more music)
+* legacy/ for musical pieces that are rendered with the music package (and might be appreciated directly or used as material to make more music)
-    - currelty has only one musical piece (a silly one indeed).
+    - currently has only one musical piece (a silly one indeed).
 * music/ for remixing materials into new pieces and for generating new pieces from scratch (with arbitrary parametrization)
     - Don't exist yet; the sketches have not been migrated.
     - Should work in cooperation with the legacy/ module.